Models of random subtrees of a graph: The spanning-tree case

-Given a finite connected graph $G=(V,E)$, there are several methods to sample a UST of $G$.
-If the graph is small, the Tutte formula (see e.g. \cite{Ber08}) or the matrix tree theorem can be used to determine the probability of presence of a given edge of $G$ in a UST, and allow to take into account this information recursively: they can be used to sample a UST (see for example Durfee \& al. \cite{Durfee} and references therein).
+Given a finite connected graph $G=(V,E)$, there are several kinds of approaches to sample a UST of $G$, with many recent developments (a recent survey can be found in Schild \cite{A_Schild}).

-If the graph is giant, faster methods are needed.
-Two famous algorithms, recalled in the two following sections are Aldous--Broder algorithm (\cite{Bro89, Al90}, see also Hu-Lyons-Tang \cite{HLT} for a variant) and Wilson algorithm \cite{Wil96} (see also Lyons \& Peres \cite[Section 4]{lyons_peres_2017}, Járai \cite{Jarai09}) provides really efficient algorithms.
-Their expected running time for undirected graphs are $O(\tau_c)$ and $O(\tau)$ respectively, where $\tau_c$ and $\tau$ are the cover time\footnote{The cover time $\tau_c$ in this setting is the maximum expected time to visit all the vertices of the graph, where the maximum is taken over all starting points.} and mean hitting time\footnote{The mean hitting time is defined as $\tau=\sum_{i,j}\pi(i)\pi(j)E_{i,j}$, where $\pi$ is the invariant distribution and $E_{i,j}$ is the mean time starting from $i$ to reach $j$.} of the simple random walk in $G$, respectively.
-Wilson's algorithm is the faster among the two, since the mean hitting time is always smaller than the cover time (but Aldous--Broder algorithm is easier and faster to program!).
+\textbf{-- Random walk approaches:} Two famous algorithms, recalled in the two following sections are Aldous--Broder algorithm (Broder \cite{Bro89}, Aldous\cite{Al90}, see also Hu et al. \cite{HLT} and Fredes \& Marckert \cite{LFJFM} for a variant) and Wilson's algorithm \cite{Wil96} (see also Lyons \& Peres \cite[Section 4]{lyons_peres_2017}, Járai \cite{Jarai09}).
+Their expected running time for undirected graphs are $O(\tau_c)$ and $O(\tau)$ respectively, where $\tau_c$ and $\tau$ are the mean cover time\footnote{The mean cover time $\tau_c$ is here the maximum expected time to visit all the vertices of the graph, where the maximum is taken over all starting points.} and mean hitting time\footnote{The mean hitting time is defined as $\tau=\sum_{i,j}\pi(i)\pi(j)E_{i,j}$, where $\pi$ is the invariant distribution and $E_{i,j}$ is the mean time starting from $i$ to reach $j$.} of the simple random walk in $G$, respectively.
+Wilson's algorithm is the fastest of the two since the mean hitting time is always smaller than the cover time.
+Wilson and Aldous--Broder algorithms permit also the generation of trees with a probability proportional to the product of the edge weights, as stated below, in \Cref{theo:AB} (in the positive weighted edge models, where the edges of the initial graphs possess some positive weights, which can be seen as conductances).

+It is tempting to try to tune these algorithms to sample uniformly in $\TT{n}{G}$, that is with a given size $n$ for some $n <|V|$.
+Some of these modifications will be discussed in the paper, but none of them allows one to sample uniformly in $\TT{n}{G}$ (when $n\leq |V|$); a kind of meta argument will be developed in Theorem \ref{theo:nolocal} to explain why it is in general not possible to obtain the uniform distribution using random walks when $n\ll |V|$.

+-- \textbf{Laplacian methods.} If the graph is small, Tutte's formula (see e.g. Tutte \cite{Tutte54}, Bernardi \cite{OB}, Welsh \cite{Welsh} and Section \ref{sec:enum} for additional details) or more efficiently, Kirchhoff matrix tree theorem (Kirchhoff \cite{Kirchhoff}, Chaiken \& Kleitman \cite{MR480115}, Zeilberger \cite{DZ}) can be used to design some generation algorithms.
+The Laplacian matrix of a graph $G=(V=\{1,\cdots,n\},E)$ is the matrix where $A_{i,j}$ is the number of edges between $i$ and $j$ (a variant using weighted edges can be used instead, in which case $A_{i,j}$ is the weight of the edge $(i,j)$, and the diagonal term ${\sf deg}_G(i)\1_{i,j}$ has to be replaced by $\sum_{j} A_{i,j}$).
+The famous matrix tree theorem asserts that the number of (unrooted) spanning trees of $G$ is